The new year brings new hope in the fight to end Alzheimer’s.

 The current effort by the Hindu faith community must be seen as an attempt to reclaim the agency in representing and defining Hinduism.
 At the very least, non-native agents cannot be the sole arbitrators of the native traditions.

 Avatans Kumar is a columnist, public speaker, and activist.
-He writes frequently writes on the topics of language & linguistics, culture, religion, Indic Knowledge Tradition, and current affairs in several media outlets.
+He frequently writes on the topics of language & linguistics, culture, religion, Indic Knowledge Tradition, and current affairs in several media outlets.